 How do I know how well my child did in his/her event?

 Event results will be hung up at the pool after the event has been scored.
 Your child will be grouped with other swimmers by age and swimming ability for their finish place.
 The five categories, which are determined by time (based on event, age, and gender), are Novice, Advanced, Junior Varsity, Varsity, and Senior Varsity.
 Any time that is in the JV, V, or SV category qualifies your swimmer for Champs.
 Your child may win his/her heat, but not win first place in the event.

 Do I have to volunteer?

-Yes!
+Yes.
 Meets are made possible solely by the efforts of our amazing parent volunteers!
-Not matter what position you fill, YOU WILL BE ABLE TO WATCH YOUR CHILD SWIM!
+No matter what position you fill, YOU WILL BE ABLE TO WATCH YOUR CHILD SWIM!
 Most positions require no formal training (like timing—you get to watch all the swimming and get to know other swim parents) and are easy and fun.
-A few (such as Strokes & Turns Official) require training and certification by GRAL.
+A few (such as Strokes & Turns official) require training and certification by GRAL.
 A BAND app link will be sent out once the season starts to secure volunteers for each meet and a description of each volunteer position and its responsibilities will be provided.

 What is GRAL?

 GRAL stands for the Greater Richmond Aquatic League.
 We belong to this league with 27 other teams.
 The teams are broken into divisions (determined based on past performance and team size).
 Our division determines the teams against whom we compete.
 See the GRAL website for more info.